MSG (Monosodium Glutamate): Good or Bad?

 MSG is an easy way to amplify the taste of savory foods.
 That’s why it became common in Chinese restaurant cooking.

-You’ll find that most of our recipes at The Woks of Life do not use MSG, because there are many other ways to add a tasty kick to food.
-However, we we are not opposed to using it!
+You’ll find that the vast majority of our recipes at The Woks of Life do not use MSG, because there are many other ways to add a tasty kick to food.
+However, we are not opposed to using it!

 Some chefs may prefer to add a pinch of when cooking dishes like Fried Brown Rice or Egg Drop Soup.
 We think it adds major flavor when cooking stir-fried leafy greens, like bok choy or water spinach (ong choy).